sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 Reference: Buttazzo, Giorgio C. "Rate monotonic vs. EDF: judgment day."
 Real-Time Systems 29.1 (2005): 5-26.

-## LSF: Least Slack First or LST: Least Slack Time Scheduling:
+## LSF: Least Slack First or LST: Least Slack Time Scheduling or LLF: Least Laxity first

 This scheduling strategy prioritizes the job with the least slack time.
 As a dynamic scheduling algorithm, this priority is evaluated at each tick.